Trishelle Cannatella: Other television work

 In 2005, Cannatella was a part of the reality show Kill Reality which chronicled the making of the movie The Scorned.
 She has also appeared in an episode of the reality show that pranks celebrities, Punk'd, hosted by Ashton Kutcher.

 Cannatella appeared on Fear Factor in a special reality themed episode in 2006.
 Her partner was ex-boyfriend Mike Mizanin.
 The two competed against other teams of former reality contestants including Jonny Fairplay and Victoria Fuller.
 In the end, Cannatella and Mizanin won the show, taking home the prize money and several other prizes.

 Cannatella appeared in the USA Network reality series Dr. Steve-O. She was the first cast member signed to the CMT show Hulk Hogan's Celebrity Championship Wrestling.
 After intensive training to become a professional wrestler known as "The Red Hot Redneck".

 Cannatella appeared briefly in episode 3 of the Lifetime television series Married at First Sight, as the friend and wedding guest of Henry, one of the groomsmen.

+In September 2023, it was announced that Cannatella would be a contestant on Peacock's second season of The Traitors.
+The season premiered in January 2024.
+Trishelle, along with Challenge alumnus CT, were declared winners as Faithfuls.

 Modeling and appearances

 Cannatella has posed nude for Playboy magazine and the online Playboy Cyber Club.
 She also appeared in a Playboy DVD.
 She played quarterback for the New York Euphoria in Lingerie Bowl III, winning MVP in their victory.

 Cannatella appears in William Hung's music video for his single "She Bangs".
 During the 2007 Super Bowl, she appeared in a commercial for GoDaddy.com alongside former WWE Diva Candice Michelle.
 Later that year, she also appeared in the May 2007 issue of Stuff and on their website to promote her new television series VIP Passport, in which she and several other women fly to hot-spots around the world.
+Cannatella made an appearance as the female love interest for Michael Vampire’s character in the Vampires Everywhere! music video "Immortal Love" off their 2011 debut album Kiss the Sun Goodbye.

 Poker career

 Cannatella is also a poker player.
-She finished third in the 2010 WPT Invitational Tournament and won $20,000.
-In 2013, Cannatella shot a pilot in Barcelona for the a poker reality show titled Living the Life with Amanda Kimmel of Survivor.
+She finished third in the 2010 World Poker Tour Invitational Tournament and won $20,000.
+In 2013, Cannatella shot a pilot in Barcelona for a poker reality show titled Living the Life with Amanda Kimmel of Survivor.